robin-ostertag/dev-environment/resources.md

-# A collection of my favourite resources.
+A collection of my favourite resources.

-# Architecture Books
+# Books

 - Patterns of Enterprise Application Architecture
 - Clean Architecture